bookoutdoors/hiring-exercises/backend/instructions.md

 ## Challenge Part B - Basic CRUD functionality

-The goal of this exercise is to design a read-only API (REST or GraphQL API) that returns one or more records from static set of compensation data.
+The goal of this exercise is to design a read-only API (REST or GraphQL API) that returns one or more records from static set of movie data.

 ### User Story: As a developer I want to build a micro service that performs the following functions